 The CONTINUOUS model is used mainly for theoretical studies.
-For instance, Yao et al. [35], followed by Bansal et al. [3], aim at scheduling a collection of tasks (with release time, deadline and amount of work), and the solution is the time at which each task is scheduled, but also, the speed at which the task is executed.
+For instance, Yao et al. [30], followed by Bansal et al. [13], aim at scheduling a collection of tasks (with release time, deadline and amount of work), and the solution is the time at which each task is scheduled, and also the speed at which the task is executed.
 In these papers, the speed can take any value, hence following the CONTINUOUS model.

 We believe that the most widely used model is the DISCRETE one.
-Indeed, processors have currently only a few discrete number of possible frequencies [1, 16, 26, 27].
-Therefore, most of the papers discussed above follow this model.
-Some studies exploit the continuous model to determine the smallest frequency required to run a task, and then choose the closest upper discrete value, as for instance [27] and [36].
+Indeed, processors have currently only a few discrete number of possible frequencies [12, 14, 24, 25].
+Therefore, most of the papers discussed earlier follow this model.
+Some studies exploit the continuous model to determine the smallest frequency required to run a task, and then choose the closest upper discrete value, as for instance [12] and [31].

-Recently, a new local dynamic voltage scaling architecture has been developed, based on the VDD-HOPPING model [24, 4, 5].
-It was shown in [23] that significant power can be saved by using two distinct voltages, and architectures using this principle have been developed (see for instance [19]).
-Compared to traditional power converters, a new design with no needs for large passives or costly technological options has been validated in a STMicroelectronics CMOS 65nm low-power technology [24].
+Recently, a new local dynamic voltage scaling architecture has been developed, based on the VDD-HOPPING model [15,32,33].
+It was shown in [17] that significant power can be saved by using two distinct voltages, and architectures using this principle have been developed (see for instance [34]).
+Compared with traditional power converters, a new design with no needs for large passives or costly technological options has been validated in a STMicroelectronics CMOS 65 nm low-power technology [15].

 To the best of our knowledge, this paper introduces the INCREMENTAL model for the first time.
 The main rationale is that future technologies may well have an increased number of possible frequencies, and these will follow a regular pattern.
-For instance, note that the SA-1100 processor, considered in [27], has eleven frequencies which are equidistant, i.e., they follow the INCREMENTAL model.
-Lee and Sakurai [23] exploit discrete levels of clock frequency as f, f/2, f/3, ..., where f is the master (i.e., the higher) system clock frequency.
-This model is closer to the DISCRETE model, although it exhibits a regular pattern similarly to the INCREMENTAL model.
+For instance, note that the SA-1100 processor, considered in [12], has eleven frequencies that are equidistant, that is, they follow the INCRE-MENTAL model.
+Lee and Sakurai [17] exploit discrete levels of clock frequency as f, f/2, f/3, ..., where f is the master (i.e., the higher) system clock frequency.
+This model is closer to the DISCRETE model, although it exhibits a regular pattern similar to the INCREMENTAL model.

 Our work is the first attempt to compare these different models: on the one hand, we assess the impact of the model on the problem complexity (polynomial vs NP-hard), and on the other hand, we provide approximation algorithms building upon these results.
-The closest work to ours is the paper by Zhang et al. [36], in which the authors also consider the mapping of directed acyclic graphs, and compare the DISCRETE and the CONTINUOUS models.
+The closest work to ours is the paper by Zhang et al. [31], in which the authors also consider the mapping of directed acyclic graphs, and compare the DISCRETE and the CONTINUOUS models.
 We go beyond their work in this paper, with an exhaustive complexity study, closed-form formulas for the continuous model, and the comparison with the VDD-HOPPING and INCREMENTAL models.